-This innovative web-based Executive Master of Health Administration program focuses on preparing health services professionals to become successful leaders in the ever-changing field of health care.
+This innovative web-based Master of Health Administration program focuses on preparing health services professionals to become successful leaders in the ever-changing field of health care.
 The curriculum for the MHA@GW is designed to build expertise across the various skill sets necessary for successful health organization leadership, including:

 - Leadership and ethics

 - Information technology and decision science